DinethSenura/Smart-Care/README.md

 Introduction

-SmartCare revolutionizes emergency healthcare in Sri Lanka by addressing critical patient care and resource management challenges.
-The AI-driven triage system rapidly assesses and prioritizes patients.
-SmartCare intelligent resource management uses AI and IoT to optimize hospital resources, predict needs, and dynamically schedule staff to prevent burnout.
-Geolocation services speed up emergency response, and telemedicine enables instant specialist consultations.
-For blood management, a real-time dashboard and GPS features streamline donation and distribution, enhancing reliability.
+SmartCare revolutionizes emergency healthcare and resource management in Sri Lanka through cutting-edge AI, IoT, and geolocation technologies.
+It features an AI-driven triage system for rapid patient prioritization, intelligent resource management to optimize hospital operations and prevent staff burnout, geolocation services for swift emergency responses, telemedicine for instant specialist consultations, and a real-time blood management dashboard to streamline donation and distribution.
+By enhancing efficiency, reliability, and patient outcomes, SmartCare is transforming Sri Lanka's healthcare system.

 Git repo - https://github.com/DinethSenura/Smart-Care.git